Top 5 Best Drones Under $100

 With a size small enough to make it good for flying inside or outside, this affordable quadcopter also comes with a light attachment, which also makes it a great drone for flying at night.
 The downside to all of these attachments, however, is that the Syma X5C Quadcopter has a relatively short battery life.
 It can be flown for up to seven minutes before needing to be charged again, but spare batteries can be purchased and precharged, so that you'll never need to wait.
 Due to the popularity of this drone spare parts and accessories can be easy to come by.

 When taking all of the specifications of the Smya X5C1 Quadcopter in mind, it is a drone best suited for the true beginner as a good starting drone.
 It can also be for those interested in experimenting with some light photography, or casual indoor or night flying.
 Other than the short battery life, this drone has it all, and remains one of the best drones for anyone interested in seeing just what drones are all about.
-The Syma X5C-1 is the best drone under 100 with a camera in our opinion.
-The Syma is an excellent drone to learn to fly.
+The Syma X5C-1 a great starter drone with a camera in our opinion.
+The Syma is also an excellent drone to learn to fly.

 - Very affordable for the quality